drsullivan13/alt-data-dashboard/docs/USAGE_GUIDE.md

 ### "Invalid ticker"
 **Problem**: Ticker not in database
 **Solution**: Use one of: AAPL, AMZN, DELL, GOOGL, JNJ, META, MSFT, NKE, NVDA, TSLA, UBER, V

+### "For chart readability, please limit comparisons to 3 stocks" (NEW)
+**Problem**: Query requested more than 3 tickers **Solution**: The error message will suggest the first 3 tickers.
+Use those or choose a different set of 3.

 ### "No data found"
 **Problem**: Date range has no data or metrics are null